-- Bachelor of Arts in Christian Studies (BACS) 8 years - Master of Arts in Theological Studies (MATS) 5 years - Master of Arts in Christian Apologetics (MACA/MAABH) 6 years - Master of Arts in Polemics & Apologetics to Islam (MAPI) 5 years - Master of Arts in Biblical Studies (MABS) 6 years - Master of Divinity (in Apologetics or Biblical Studies)(MDiv) 9 years - Doctor of Ministry in Apologetics (DMin) 5 years - Doctor of Ministry (w/concentration)(DMin) 5 years - Doctor of Philosophy in Archaeology and Biblical History (PhD) 8 years
+- Bachelor of Arts in Christian Studies (BACS) 6 years - Master of Arts in Theological Studies (MATS) 5 years - Master of Arts in Christian Apologetics (MACA/MAABH) 6 years - Master of Arts in Philosophy & Apologetics (MAPA) 8 years - Master of Arts in Polemics & Apologetics to Islam (MAPI) 5 years - Master of Arts in Biblical Studies (MABS) 6 years - Master of Divinity (in Apologetics or Biblical Studies)(MDiv) 9 years - Doctor of Ministry in Apologetics (DMin) 5 years - Doctor of Ministry (w/concentration)(DMin) 5 years - Doctor of Philosophy in Archaeology and Biblical History (PhD) 8 years - Doctor of Philosophy in Philosophy of Religion (PhD) 8 years program is 15-weeks).
+If you need a 60-day extension, you may request one in writing, utilizing the VIU Extension/Incomplete Request Form found on the VIU Website, prior to the course expiration date for a \$50 fee.
+A second and final 60-day extension may be granted for an additional \$50 fee.
+There are no extensions to this timeframe except in extraordinary circumstances.
+If it's medical or life and death in the family, sickness, and anything not under the student's control, there is no reduction.
+If the student just needs more time for no extraordinary reason beyond their control, it is 1/2 grade reduction.

 The same time schedules apply to the respective certificate programs.

-Individual distance courses must be completed on or prior to the course due date at the end of the term (7-weeks, DMin program is 15-weeks).
-If you need a 6o-day extension, you may request one in writing prior to the course expiration date for a \$50 fee.
-A second and final 6o-day extension may be granted for an additional \$50 fee.
-There are no extensions to this timeframe except in extraordinary circumstances.
+Individual distance courses must be completed on or prior to the course due date at the end of the term (7-weeks, DMin